Air Force vs. Army NCAA Football Odds, Plays and Insights | November 6, 2021

 - Army has played seven games, with three wins against the spread.

-- The Black Knights have been underdogs by 2.5 points or more three times this season and have covered the spread twice.
+- The Black Knights have been underdogs by 2.5 points or more three times this year and have covered the spread twice.

-- Army has eclipsed the over/under in 57.1% of its opportunities this year (four times in seven games with a set point total).
+- Army's games this season have gone over the point total four times in seven opportunities (57.1%).

-- Army is 2-3 against the spread and 4-1 overall when the team totals more than 281.4 yards.
+- Army is 2-3 against the spread and 4-1 overall when the team picks up over 281.4 yards.

-- The Black Knights have six giveaways this season, while the Falcons have 11 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.